DEST-DOC/software-documentation/docs/source/DESTconfigurationandbuild.rst

 ==================
 Using Visual Studio

-Start Visual Studio and select open a local folder:
+Start Visual Studio and select open a local folder and navigate to the root directory of your project (e.g. DEST-master):

  .. image:: ../../images/win-images/1.png